FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 If you can't tell what the password is, then good(Hint: it's 'password').
 As a matter of fact, this is what your password is converted to when it is stored on a database.
 This gibberish is called a **hash**.
 A hash is an alphanumeric string that is a mathematical representation of a piece of data.
 Hash algorithms are **one-way functions** that will take in some input and output a string.
 This is different from encryption algortihms, which are **two-way functions**(encrypt and decrypt).
 There are many different hashing algorithms in existence.
 The above example is called an [MD5 hash](https://searchsecurity.techtarget.com/definition/MD5).

-Hashes have important properities that they must abide by in order to be considered secure:
+Hashes have certain properities that they must abide by in order to be considered secure:

 * Given a hash, it should be computationally difficult to decipher the original data.
 Remember, hashes are one way functions.
 There is no "dehash" method.
-* Hashing should **always** produce unique strings.
-This means that given 2 unique inputs, the resulting hashes should be different.
-Even if one character of data is changed, the hash will be different.
+* Given a hash, it should be hard to find a different input with the same resulting hash.
+Hashing is unique in the fact that adding or subtracting even one 1 byte of data from the input can dramatically change the entire hash string output.

 There are other properties to hashes, but we will focus on these two.